 This certificate course is open to the general public for a cost of $655.00 that includes

 - A registration fee of $50.00, charged at the time of registration in order to access the course webpage and online content

 - A certificate Cost of $400.00

-This certificate requires you to travel to two full weekend sessions during the fall to be held in West Virginia.
-The certificate also requires travel to a local producer’s land for four work sessions during the spring 2018 maple syrup season for your internship
+This certificate allows you to travel to two full weekend sessions, if you choose, during the fall to be held in West Virginia.
+The certificate also requires travel to a local producer’s land for four work sessions during the spring 2018 maple syrup season for your internship.

 The program will be taught by Dr. Mike Rechlin, member of the West Virginia Maple Syrup Producers Association Board of Directors, Author of Maple Syrup: An Introduction to the Science of a Forest Treasure, and WVDA Commodity Technical Assistant.